 I’ve been thinking a lot about money.
 You may have noticed in these journals that I frequently note how much things cost.
 I do this so that I can look back later and be reminded of what the day to day costs were like in the places we visited, but also because I am constantly amazed at how little some things cost here.
 For example, our typical bill for a full dinner or lunch with a beer or two and drinks for everybody is around twenty dollars, but has been as low as ten.
 If we were on a tight budget and really scrimping we could probably get by on five to eight dollars per person per day for food.
 The bus tickets are ridiculously cheap.
 The ten hour overnight bus we are taking tonight costs thirteen dollars per ticket.
 Hotels have been reasonable, usually averaging around $55/night which includes breakfast.
 But you can get dorm rooms in backpacker joints for as little as five bucks per night.
 The point is, you can travel or live here for a very long time on a small amount of money.

 So what is money?
 Money today is typically a sequence of numbers you see in your online banking, or on the receipt from the ATM, or on your paystub.
 This makes it easy to forget what real money feels like.
 When I was a kid I used to stuff money into the pockets of my jacket, use it up, and then replenish it when possible (not very often).
-Sometimes in the fall when my mom would get the winter jackets out of the downstairs closet ( which had been packed away all summer – at least a month) I would put that jacket on, unzip the pockets and see what was there.
+Every autumn my mom would retrieve the winter jackets from the downstairs closet (which had been packed away all summer – at least a month).
+I would put my jacket on, unzip the pockets, and see what was there.
 Sometimes I had forgotten a bill – usually a fiver or sometimes a ten if I was real lucky – and finding that money felt like winning the lottery!
 I would pull that ten dollar bill out and thank the past me for the generous gift.
 Ten dollars was a LOT of money.
-Ten dollars is still a lot of money, and if you don’t believe that then travel through Cambodia or Vietnam for a day.
+Ten dollars is STILL a lot of money, and if you don’t believe that then travel through Cambodia or Vietnam for a day.
 Many people in this region live on a hundred bucks per month.